What Can The Marchman Act Accomplish?

 Individuals seek information about The Florida Marchman Act because they have encountered someone in their life who refuses to enter treatment or repeatedly leaves treatment against medical advice and continues to abuse substances.

-Individuals seek information about The Florida Marchman Act because they have encountered someone in their life who refuses to enter treatment or repeatedly leaves treatment against medical advice and continues to abuse substances.
-If implemented correctly, one can obtain court orders via the Marchman Act compelling a substance-impaired individual to obtain an assessment, stabilization (detox), and long term treatment.
-Sometimes it is not clear if a loved one is in fact abusing substances.
-Only erratic and unusual behavior may be present.
-If an individual is uncertain if their loved one is abusing substances, please refer to the embedded list regarding signs of substance abuse.
+The Florida Marchman Act, if implemented correctly, can allow anyone to obtain court orders via the Marchman Act compelling a substance-impaired individual to obtain an assessment, stabilization (detox), and long term treatment.
+It is not always clear when a loved one is abusing substances.
+Often, only erratic and unusual behavior may be present to signify the abuse.

-It should be understood that neither a petitioner, their attorney, court officials, nor the respondent can dictate the level of treatment or type of treatment the loved one in question needs and will receive.
+It should be understood that a Marchman Act petitioner, their attorney, court officials, or their loved one looking to recieve treatment cannot dictate the level of care or type of treatment the loved one in question needs and will receive.
 Trained medical professionals will provide their treatment recommendations and decide the level of care based on the individual aspects of your loved one’s needs.
-These recommendations will be presented to the court.
+These recommendations on their recovery will be presented to the court.